hdesai17/chemoproteogenomics/README.md

-## 2. MSFragger command-line 2-stage FDR
+## 2. MSFragger command-line 2-stage search

  Process .raw MS files with an MSFragger pipeline using Philospher and Peptide Prophet for post-processing with optional IonQuant quantitation.